5 Ways This Single Mom Stays On Top Of Her Finances

 Take Action: What day and time can you set aside to do your finances?
 And how can you make them more enjoyable?

 A checklist is so important because then you don’t have to think about it every time.
-You just whip it out and do each task and boom, boom, boom, you’re done!
+You just whip out your list and do each task and boom, boom, boom, you’re done!

 Your checklist will most likely look similar to mine.
 I suggest putting all papers, bills, and anything associated with your finances into a folder.
 One of your tasks, like mine, can be to go through that folder and deal with any actionable pieces.
 Another task would be to go through your checkbook or Mint transactions (I will explain more about Mint in a bit) to make sure everything looks good.
 Another important task should be to keep an Excel spreadsheet up to date.
 This spreadsheet will include helpful worksheets like main budget and cash flow.